+(6) Attendance at Black Start training is limited to those Entities identified in paragraph (5) above, ERCOT staff, Public Utility Commission of Texas (PUCT), Reliability Monitor, or other Entities deemed by ERCOT to have a legitimate reliability reason to attend.

-Task specific training carried out internally within an Entity will be considered in full compliance with this requirement.
+(7) Task specific training carried out internally within an Entity will be considered in full compliance with this requirement.
 Training documentation, including curriculum, training methods, and individual training records, shall be immediately available during any audit.

 1.5.3 ERCOT Operations Training Seminar

 (1) ERCOT will, at a minimum, annually host a training seminar.
-The purpose of the training seminar is to provide a forum for system wide problems to be effectively addressed.
+The purpose of the training seminar is to provide a forum for system wide problems to be effectively addressed, analyze common topics and issues, and participate in formal training sessions.
 The training seminar should present information to maintain the consistency of operators across all of the ERCOT Region.

-(2) The seminar provides a forum for QSE, TO, Transmission Service Provider (TSP) or Distribution Service Provider (DSP) and other ERCOT System Operators to meet and analyze common topics and issues as well as participate in formal training sessions.